 We now turn to the model fit.
-Specifically, we evaluate the ability of the estimated model to match data moments for the two choices, female labor supply H and household use of public childcare N^h , as a function of the age of the youngest child.
+Specifically, we evaluate the ability of the estimated model to match data moments for the two choices, female labor supply H and household use of public childcare $N^h$ , as a function of the age of the youngest child.
 As shown in Table 4, overall, we are able to achieve a good fit of the labor supply patterns of mothers conditional on children's ages.
-In particular, the model matches the observed increase in labor supply once the youngest child turns 3.
-Our model is also able to match the labor supply pattern of mothers with completed fertility, i.e., children aged 9 or older.